 element.
 The Channel Load field is defined as the percentage of time, linearly scaled with 255 representing

-100%, the STA sensed the medium was busy, as indicated by either the physical or virtual carrier sense (CS)mechanism.
+100%, that the STA sensed the medium was busy, as indicated by either the virtual carrier sense mechanism or the physical carrier sense mechanism over the requested channel width (together referred to as the CS mechanism).
 This percentage is computed using the following formula:

 Channel Load = Integer((channel busy time/(MeasurementDuration 1024)) 255)